harrymcgoona/dcp25forked/README.md

 Try and incorporate the frequency of word following into the model and poem generation

-Congrations you have created an N-Gram 1 language model :-) N-Gram 5 or 6 was State of the Art language model before LLMs
+Congrations you have created an N-Gram 1 language model :-) N-Gram 5 or 6 was State of the Art before LLMs

 For more about DANI see: